surekur/towerdef/README.md

+# About

+Nothing particularly interesting to see here, go on people!

 # Instalation

-The program only depends on pygame.
+The program only depends on python3 and pygame.
+If you are running a modern operating system you alredy have python3 installed on your system.
 To install pygame run:

 ```
 python3 -m pip install -U pygame --user